Pandit2508/Price-Tracker/DESIGN_NOTE.md

 ## What the AI tools got wrong, and how it was corrected

-*Real corrections from building this project with an AI assistant.
-Replace or extend with your own.*

 1. **Retries were being hidden.** The first version of the stability loop caught *every* retryable error and kept polling inside a single attempt.
 A test that simulated two network failures followed by a good read reported plain `success` with one attempt, so flaky runs would have looked perfect in the log.
 Fix: only "content not ready" errors (placeholder text, missing element, half-rendered price) are polled inside an attempt; everything else fails the attempt and is logged as a retry.
 The test that caught it now guards the behaviour.
 2. **Adjacent numbers were merged into one price.** The first number tokenizer allowed spaces inside a number, so `1999 1499` (two prices) would have parsed as `19991499`.
 Fix: whitespace is not allowed inside a number, so it is now read as two values and rejected as ambiguous.
 Covered by a test.
 3. **Tooling assumptions.** The first test script (`node --test test/`) failed on Node 22, which treats the path as a module rather than a directory; the shell's brace expansion also did not work in the sandbox and silently created the wrong folders.
 Both were caught by running the code instead of trusting it.